-The directors anticipate that the adoption of AASB 16 will have no impact to the Group's financial statements.
+The directors anticipate that the adoption of AASB 16 will have no impact to the Group's financial statements as the Group currently has no lease commitments.
+Refer Note 24.

 Note 2 - Financial Risk Management

 The entity's activities expose it to a variety of financial risks; market risk, credit risk, liquidity risk and cash flow interest rate risk.
 The entity's overall risk management program focuses on managing these risks and implementing and monitoring of controls around the cash management function.
 The entity's principal financial instruments consist of cash and cash equivalents.